spectreconsole/spectre.console/docs/input/cli/migration.md

 Title: Migrate from Spectre.Cli
 Order: 10
-Description: "Migrating from *Specte.Cli* to *Spectre.Console.Cli*"
+Description: "Migrating from *Spectre.Cli* to *Spectre.Console.Cli*"
 ---

 The functionality in `Spectre.Cli` has been moved into the `Spectre.Console`